|Nutritional Guidelines (per serving)|

-- 1 tbsp fresh coriander (cilantro) or tarragon leaves
+- 1 tablespoon fresh coriander (also known as cilantro, or tarragon leaves)

 A pulse usually means the seeds of leguminous plants such as beans, peas, and lentils.
 The pulses can usually be eaten in their raw state, but more often that not, the pulse will be dried.

 One of the great features of a pulse is that it is high in protein, making them a great addition to the vegetarian diet.